dbousfie/1026bot/syllabus.md

 Q: will class be held on September 30th?
 A: No, class will not be held on September 30th.
 It is the national day for Truth and Reconciliation - there will be no class.
 Thursday October 2nd tutorial will not be taking attendance it's just a Q&A session.

+Q: where can I find the link for office hours
+A: the link to the zoom office hours is available here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3353071